ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ## Maintain Interoperability

 It is important to note that neither the Transport Services API {{?I-D.ietf-taps-interface}} nor the guidelines for the Transport Service implementation {{?I-D.ietf-taps-impl}} define new protocols or protocol capabilities that affect what is communicated across the network.
-A Transport Services system MUST NOT require that a peer on the other side of a connection uses the same API or implementation.
+A Transport Services System MUST NOT require that a peer on the other side of a connection uses the same API or implementation.
 A Transport Services Implementation acting as a connection initiator is able to communicate with any existing endpoint that implements the transport protocol(s) and all the required properties selected.
 Similarly, a Transport Services Implementation acting as a Listener can receive connections for any protocol that is supported from an existing initiator that implements the protocol, independent of whether the initiator uses the Transport Services System or not.

-A Transport Services system makes decisions that select protocols and interfaces.
-In normal use, a given version of a Transport Services system SHOULD result in consistent protocol and interface selection decisions for the same network conditions given the same set of Properties.
+A Transport Services Implemenation makes decisions that select protocols and interfaces.
+In normal use, a given version of a Transport Services System SHOULD result in consistent protocol and interface selection decisions for the same network conditions given the same set of Properties.
 This is intended to provide predictable outcomes to the application using the API.

 # Transport Services Architecture and Concepts {#concepts}

-This section of the document describes the architecture non-normatively.
-The concepts defined in this document are intended primarily for use in the documents and specifications that describe the Transport Services system.
+This section of the document describes the architecture non-normatively and explain the operation of a Transport Services Implementation.
+The concepts defined in this document are intended primarily for use in the documents and specifications that describe the Transport Services System.
 This includes the architecture, the Transport Services API and the associated Transport Services Implementation.
 While the specific terminology can be used in some implementations, it is expected that there will remain a variety of terms used by running code.

-The architecture divides the concepts for Transport Services system into two categories:
+The architecture divides the concepts for Transport Services System into two categories:

 1. API concepts, which are intended to be exposed to applications; and
 2. System-implementation concepts, which are intended to be internally used by a Transport Services Implementation.